Robert Martin (singer): Childhood

-Martin learned to play french horn in elementary school.
-When he was in third grade, students were given a test to choose pupils for the band.
-He got a perfect score on the test and was given a french horn in fourth grade at age nine.
-A few years later he became passionate about the blues and wanted to play the saxophone after listening to Ray Charles saxophonist David "Fathead" Newman.
+At home his parents had a Lester Spinet piano, which Martin played informally and took lessons starting at age 8.
+After leading to read music, he studied mostly on his own.
+Martin learned to play horn in elementary school.
+A few years later he became passionate about the blues and wanted to play the saxophone after listening to saxophonist David "Fathead" Newman on Ray Charles records.
 Finally at age 13 he persuaded the head of the band to let him play the saxophone.
 After a few weeks he had learned the instrument well enough to become the main tenor of the band.